We will provide you with the answers to the Frequently Asked Questions from your peers.

 - Get advice from fellow students who are in the middle of this balancing act.
 Just be brave and approach your peers in the Flexroom or during events.
-Contact the ESBC for more info and join our (networking)events.
+Contact Kickoff EHV for more info and join our (networking)events.

 - Contact the study advisor of your faculty study advisor at your faculty to align your academic education with working on your company.

 - Combine the preparation of setting up a company with earning ECTS by following for example an entrepreneurship course like Entrepreneurship in Action.
 Contact Myriam Cloodt to discuss the possibilities.
 Another option is to apply the idea in a BEP or in a TU/e innovation Space project.
 Get in touch here.
 For all the options in the curriculum, contact study advisor at your faculty.

 Starting a company is easy.
 Basically, you need perform these activities: choose a legal entity, register at the Chambre of Commerce and open a bank account.
 Once registered at the Chambre of Commerce, you will receive a VAT-number (Dutch: BTW-nummer) which enables you to be part of the “economic traffic” and charge Value Added Tax.